Chinese owner of Bellefont-Belcier confirmed

 - Friday 30 November 2012

-As with all commodities businesses in China, the company is partly state-owned, and an insider on the deal, who did not wish to be named, told Decanter.com ministers from the new government had already been invited to Saint Emilion to celebrate the confirmation of the purchase.
+An insider on the deal, who did not wish to be named, told Decanter.com ministers from the new Chinese government have already been invited to Saint Emilion to celebrate the confirmation of the purchase.

-Decanter.com understands Wang’s 20 year-old-son will run the estate; the wine will still be sold through the negociant system.
+Decanter.com understands the wine will still be sold through the negociant system.

-Wang is also owner of Juxin Wines & Spirits, a Heibi-based importer and distributor of bottled wines that has also recently opened Juxin Cellar Clubs in Beijing and other cities, offering cellar services, tasting classes and tours.
+Juxin Wines & Spirits is an importer and distributor of bottled wines that has also recently opened Juxin Cellar Clubs in Beijing and other cities, offering cellar services, tasting classes and tours.

 A symbolic ceremony was held at the estate last week, when the keys were handed over, although it is not confirmed if former owners Dominique Hébrard, Alain Laguillaumie and Jacques Berrebi were present.